 Surgery

 This study also evaluated whether there was a difference in percentage of patients requiring major abdominal surgery after 6 months of treatment.
-To reduce confounders, only patients who had intact colons and small bowels were used for this analysis.
-Patients who had previous colorectal surgery were excluded.
-A lower percentage of patients in the SKIN group needed surgery (4.4%, N = 45) than in the NOSKIN group (5.7%, N = 193) with a P = 0.739.
+To reduce confounders, patients who had previous colon or small bowel surgery were excluded.
+A slightly lower percentage of patients in the SKIN group needed surgery (4.4%, N = 45) than in the NOSKIN group (5.7%, N = 193) with p = 0.739.

 Discussion: (Do I repeat too much of the paper in this section)

 Crohn’s disease has been shown to be linked to skin disease in 33% of cases – some of which are thought to have the same pathophysiology as the gut inflammation and others that are associated with the autoimmune bowel inflammation.
 IL-23 signaling has been shown to play a role in at least three of the Crohn’s associated skin diseases: psoriasis, eczema, and alopecia.
 In 2008 ustekinumab was approved for the treatment of psoriasis and, more recently, in 2016 for Crohn’s disease and 2019 for ulcerative colitis.
-There are many inflammatory mechanisms that have been proposed to play a role in Crohn’s pathogenesis including, but no limited to TNF-α related immune activation, leukocyte homing via integrin α₄β₇, and IL-23 related downstream signaling.
-Given that IL-23 signaling related inflammation is prevalent in many cutaneous lesion, it is possible that IL-23 signaling is upregulated in CD patients who have concurrent skin disease.
-Ustekinumab is a monoclonal antibody against the p-40 subunit of both IL-12 and IL-23 making the interleukins unable to bind to their respective receptors and trigger downstream pro-inflammatory signaling.
+There are many inflammatory mechanisms that have been proposed to play a role in Crohn’s pathogenesis including, but not limited to TNF-α related immune activation, leukocyte homing via integrin α₄β₇, and IL-23 related downstream signaling.
+Given that IL-23 signaling related inflammation is prevalent in many cutaneous lesions, it is possible that IL-23 signaling is particularly important in the subset of CD patients who have concurrent skin disease.

 In this study we investigated whether patients aged 16 to 85 with Crohn’s disease and autoimmune skin disease or cutaneous manifestations of Crohn’s are more likely to have a stronger clinical response to ustekinumab than patients without skin disease.
-For a full list of skin conditions, see above.
-Demographics including age, ethnicity, gender and smoking status were similar across both groups.
-There was no significant difference in steroid use between SKIN and NOSKIN.

 Due to the desire for longitudinal evaluation of each patient, only patients who had before and after values for each variable were included in the respective analysis.
-While this greatly decreased the number of patients in each analysis, it ensured that the before population for each group, SKIN or NOSKIN, was identical to the after population for that group.
+While this decreased the number of patients available for each analysis, it ensured that the before population for each group, SKIN or NOSKIN, was identical to the after population for that group.
 It removed confounders, such as patients in the before group having more active disease than the patients in the after group, making the overall efficacy of ustekinumab seem greater.